-World shares post modest losses in ‘Black Friday’ retreat
+World shares mostly slide in ‘Black Friday’ retreat

 “It suggests the U.S.-China trade dispute continues taking its toll on Asian economies, despite signs of some green shoots,” Jeffrey Halley of OANDA said in a report.

-In energy trading, benchmark crude oil lost 1 cent to $58.10 per barrel in electronic trading on the New York Mercantile Exchange.

-Brent crude oil, the international standard, gave up 12 cents to $63.15 per barrel.
+In energy trading, benchmark crude oil lost 8 cents to $58.03 per barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude oil, the international standard, gave up 33 cents to $62.94 per barrel.